Edward Olivares Preview, Player Props: Royals vs. Blue Jays

-Edward Olivares -- batting .345 in his past 10 games -- will be in action for the Kansas City Royals versus the Toronto Blue Jays, with Yusei Kikuchi on the hill, on September 8 at 7:07 PM ET.
+On Saturday, Edward Olivares (.700 slugging percentage in past 10 games, including three home runs) and the Kansas City Royals play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+First pitch is at 3:07 PM ET.

-In his last appearance, he reached base in his only plate appearance against the White Sox.
+In his previous game he had a hitless performance (0-for-2 with an RBI) against the Blue Jays.

 Edward Olivares Game Info & Props vs. the Blue Jays